 Here are the best sniper games:

 Shooting Nazis just never gets old.
 Sniper Elite 4 continues the series’ gradual transformation from linear stealth game to fully-fledged sniping sandbox, marking the occasion with a switch to fascist Italy.
 The sniper game chops are intact, so expect realistic bullet drop and plenty of scope sway unless you’ve managed to slow your heart rate.

 Sniper Elite 4 also fleshes out the franchise’s gory pièce de résistance: X-ray killcams.
 Now, in addition to being able to shoot out a nazi’s testicle from a mile away, you can see the internal damage caused by stabbing an enemy in the back, or shrapnel flying out from a nearby explosion.
 And what else are sniper games really about if not waving your crosshairs over a bad guy’s head, pulling the trigger, and then watching in morbid curiosity as their skull disintegrates.

 But it’s the sandbox levels of Sniper Elite 4 that are the biggest improvement over its predecessors.
-Each one is alive and full of possibilities - whether that’s side-quests, a glut of potential environmental kills, or sniper nests waiting to be uncovered and used.
+Each one is alive and full of possibilities – whether that’s side-quests, a glut of potential environmental kills, or sniper nests waiting to be uncovered and used.
 As we found when writing our Sniper Elite 4 PC review, each level demands to be replayed and retried over and over again, and that means more sniper game brilliance for your buck.